soumyadipbarman/NanoGEN/README.md

 ```

 # Making configs and running
 First create a config fragment in python subdirectory.
 All your config and fragment files must be placed in Configuration/GenProduction/python directory.
-Move all the config, fragment, crab_files from the folder MC_NLO-delta to Configuration/GenProduction/python and delete MC_NLO-delta folder.
+Move all the config, fragment, crab_files from the folder NanoGEN to Configuration/GenProduction/python and delete NanoGEN folder.

 generate the config for NanoGen with cmsDriver.
 If you want gridpack --> NanoGen, you can use the script [runCmsDriverNanoGen.sh](runCmsDriverNanoGen.sh).
 To generate a full config from your fragment and run: